Below is your observing guide for January and February 2026.

 Mercury

-• Best viewing: Late February in the evening sky
+Best viewing: In the middle part of February in the evening sky

 Venus